Zappsec/warroom-agent/integrations-setup.md

 ## 4. Auth0 — FGA (Fine-Grained Authorization)

 Auth0 FGA provides relationship-based access control.
-WarRoom uses it to check if a user `can_approve` or `can_execute` actions on an incident.
+WarRoom uses FGA to check whether a user can approve an incident and whether a user can execute a remediation associated with that incident.

 ### Set Up FGA